ChromoXYX/chxnet/README.md

 ***Only gcc is supported, and the minimum version requirement is 12.1.***

-***Full functionality requires a minimum kernel version 6.0.
+***Full functionality requires a minimum kernel version 5.19.
 But most basic operations are available on older kernels.***

 Functionalities or operations that require a kernel version higher than 5.15:

 - Cancellation of an async object, 5.19.
 (If not satisfied, destructor of async objects cannot cancel async tasks associated with itself, leads to bad memory access.
 To avoid this, use a reference-counter such as shared_ptr.)

-- UDP sendto, 6.0.

 ## Dependency